About the Center for Pediatric Population Health

 |

-Riley P. Brayton MPH Candidate/Graduate Assistant
+Riley P. Brayton, MPH

 |

-Riley is a second year MPH student in the Department of Epidemiology, Human Genetics, and Environmental Sciences.
-She works closely with Dr. Knell as his Research Assistant where her primary duties include patient enrollment and tracking, and accelerometer data processing and analysis for the Behavioral Factors Affecting Sport-Related Concussion (B-FAST) study.
+Riley is a MPH graduate from the Department of Epidemiology, Human Genetics, and Environmental Sciences.
+She worked closely with Dr. Knell as his Research Assistant where her primary duties include patient enrollment and tracking, and accelerometer data processing and analysis for the Behavioral Factors Affecting Sport-Related Concussion (B-FAST) study.
 Riley’s research interests include maternal and child health, with specific focus on maternity care in the United States.
-She plans to continue working in this field in a career as a Nurse Midwife.
-She is currently working on a thesis project aimed at understanding risk factors for postpartum appointment attendance, and how well postpartum appointments align with clinical guidelines provided by the American College of Obstetricians and Gynecologists (ACOG). |
+She plans to continue working in this field in a career as a Nurse Midwife. |

 |